 Palm Oil: Vegan or Industry-Sponsored Greenwash?

-Beyond environmental concerns, palm oil production has been linked to human rights violations.
+Beyond environmental and animal rights concerns, palm oil production has been linked to human rights violations.
 Reports indicate that workers on some plantations endure poor working conditions, inadequate wages, and, in extreme cases, child labor.
 Indigenous communities have also suffered, losing their ancestral lands to expanding plantations, leading to displacement and loss of livelihoods.

 In conclusion, while palm oil is technically vegan, its association with environmental destruction, species extinction and human rights abuses presents ethical dilemmas.
-Consumers are encouraged to make informed choices, advocate for alternatives to palm oil not coming from rainforests and thus impacting many 1000’s of species.
+Consumers are encouraged to make informed choices, advocate for alternatives to palm oil greenwashing not coming from rainforests and thus impacting many 1000’s of species.
 There are reasons to hope in the form of alternatives made from yeast, CO2, microbes and algae.

 ENDS